Updated: May 25

 I want to close this with three additional thoughts:

 Not everyone who is lost and/or stuck truly WANTS to be shown the way out.
-In fact, in the gospel of John (Chapter 5, verse 6), Jesus asks a man this poignant question: "When Jesus saw him lying there and learned that he had been in this condition for a long time, he asked him, 'Do you want to get well?'"
+In fact, in John 5:6 Jesus asks a man this poignant question: "When Jesus saw him lying there and learned that he had been in this condition for a long time, he asked him, 'Do you want to get well?'"
 (NIV) Some people feel more comfortable in the stuck that they have come to know and accept.
 If you truly don't want to change and get unstuck, don't choose coaching.

 If you are not a victim and are stuck because you are lost, there is the temptation of pride to just keep driving until you find your way out.
 Most people run out of gas trying this (read "burn-out").
 We needlessly lose great ministers to burn-out.
 And then the cargo of the gospel that they are carrying and the people with them, may never reach the intended destination.